List of prime ministers of Canada by time in office

 A prime minister who holds office in consecutive parliaments is not re-appointed as prime minister for each parliament, but rather serves one continuous term.
 When a prime minister holds office in more than one parliament, it is customarily referred to as the prime minister's first government, second government, and so on.

 A majority government normally lasts around four years, since general elections for Parliament are normally held every four years.
 Minority governments generally last for a shorter period.
-The shortest minority government, Prime Minister Meighen's second government, lasted just under three months.
+The shortest minority government, Arthur Meighen's second government, lasted just under three months.
 A prime minister who is selected by the governing party to replace an outgoing prime minister may also serve a short term, if the new prime minister is defeated at the general election.
-Prime Minister Tupper served the shortest term in Canadian history, only sixty-eight days, in this way.
-He was selected by the Conservative Party to replace Prime Minister Bowell just before the general election of 1896, which Tupper and the Conservatives lost.
-Prime Ministers John Turner and Kim Campbell both served short terms for similar reasons.
+Charles Tupper served the shortest term in Canadian history, only sixty-eight days, in this way.
+He was selected by the Conservative Party to replace Mackenzie Bowell just before the general election of 1896, which Tupper and the Conservatives lost.
+John Turner and Kim Campbell both served short terms for similar reasons.

 Of the other prime ministers who served short terms, Arthur Meighen, Joe Clark, and Paul Martin had their time in office cut short by the collapse of their minority governments and the subsequent election of the opposition party.
+Two prime ministers have served without ever sitting in the House of Commons during their time in office: Tupper and Turner.
+Campbell was sworn in as prime minister on June 25, 1993.
+She did not face parliament as prime minister prior to it being dissolved on September 8, 1993 for the 1993 Canadian federal election.

-In the late nineteenth century, three prime ministers succeeded to the office and did not call an election: Prime Minister Abbott resigned for health reasons and Prime Minister Thompson died in office.
-Prime Minister Bowell resigned after a Cabinet revolt.
+In the late nineteenth century, three prime ministers succeeded to the office and did not call an election: John Abbott, who resigned for health reasons, and Thompson, who died in office.
+Bowell resigned after a Cabinet revolt.